Can You Compost Bones? Here’s the Nitty-Gritty

 Now that you’ve properly prepared bones by boiling, baking, and crushing them, it’s time to add them to your compost!

-When adding something new to a compost pile (especially something that’s more difficult to break down such as bones), it’s best to add to the center of the pile.
-The middle of a compost pile is where all the action is—the microbes are actively working to break down organic material which heats up the compost and helps break down ingredients more quickly.
+When adding something new to a compost pile (especially something that’s more difficult to break down, such as cooked bones), it’s best to add to the center of the pile.
+The middle of a compost pile is where all the action is.
+The microbes are actively working to break down kitchen scraps and organic material which heats up the compost and helps break down ingredients more quickly.

 So dig a hole in the middle of the compost bin.
 Add the bone fragments in.
 Cover with a thick layer of compost.
 And let the compost naturally work its magic.